Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-The suburb of Greensborough had a median taxpayer income of $59,119 and an average income of $75,267 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This is higher than the national averages of $57,688 (median) and $75,164 (average), which were also recorded for Greater Melbourne during the same period.
-As of September 2025, estimates based on Wage Price Index growth suggest Greensborough's median income could be approximately $63,996 and average income around $81,477.
-Census data from 2021 shows that incomes in Greensborough cluster around the 69th percentile nationally.
-Income analysis reveals that the majority of residents (31.5%, or 6,801 people) earn between $1,500 and $2,999 weekly, which is similar to the regional average of 32.8%.
-Notably, a significant portion (31.1%) of Greensborough's population earns above $3,000 weekly.
-Housing expenses account for 13.9% of income, while strong earnings place residents in the 74th percentile for disposable income.
+The median taxpayer income in Greensborough is $59,119, with an average of $75,267, according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is higher than the national average and Greater Melbourne's median income of $57,688 and average income of $75,164.
+By September 2025, based on an 8.25% increase from the Wage Price Index since financial year 2023, estimated incomes would be approximately $63,996 (median) and $81,477 (average).
+Census 2021 data shows Greensborough's household, family, and personal incomes are at the 69th percentile nationally.
+Income analysis reveals that 31.5% of residents earn between $1,500 and $2,999 weekly (6,801 people), similar to the region where 32.8% fall into this bracket.
+Notably, 31.1% of Greensborough residents earn above $3,000 weekly.
+Housing accounts for 13.9% of income, and strong earnings place residents in the 74th percentile for disposable income.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income